pratthhhhh/Drug-Classification-and-Repurposing-Using-Decision-Tree-Algorithm-and-Data-Analysis/README.md

 # Drug Classification and Repurposing Using Decision Tree Algorithm and Data Analysis

-## Introduction

-This project implements a machine learning solution for drug classification and drug repurposing using Decision Tree algorithms.
-The system analyzes drug properties and characteristics to classify drugs into appropriate categories and identify potential alternative therapeutic uses for existing drugs.

 ## Features

 - **Drug Classification**: Classify drugs into different categories based on their chemical and biological properties